HomeGuidesAPI Reference

 • We use an exponential backoff to retry failed requests to your endpoint with a maximum delay of 1 hour.

-• If the webhook subscription gets into a "failed" state, we will disable the webhook and no longer retry.
+• If the webhook gets into a "failed" state, we will disable the webhook and no longer retry.

-Webhook subscription disablement
+Webhook disablement

 One failed webhook request will not cause the webhook to become disabled.
 We will perform retries with backoff until we receive a successful status code (200, 201, or 202) from your endpoint URL.

-Once you have fixed the problems with your endpoint URL and you're ready to re-enable it, you can update your webhook subscription to do so.
+Once you have fixed the problems with your endpoint URL and you're ready to re-enable it, you can update your webhook to do so.

 If you created your webhook in the UI, you can update it there, as shown below: